 Why Trade Fairs in China are not effective anymore?

-- We live in 2020 when China is one of biggest players on the world arena but not in 1950-ies and on, when the country needed to undergo a deluge of reforms on its way to open up.
+- We live in 2020 when China is one of the biggest players in the world arena but not in 1950 and on when the country needed to undergo a deluge of reforms on its way to opening up.

-- Now it is also not the time when it needs to ease the effects of the economic lockdown and trade embargo conducted by the West as it was before, but vice versa – foreign businesses need China market.
+- Now is also not the time when it needs to ease the effects of the economic lockdown and trade embargo conducted by the West as it was before, but vice versa – foreign businesses need China market.

-- They don’t have that urgency to diversify their own market by the foreign produce anymore as it is much more profuse now.
+- They don’t have that urgency to diversify their own market with foreign produce anymore as it is much more profuse now.

 - China needed foreign companies to set an example, to guide them, and now they are doing it all better on their own.

-- The level of competition has changed to the worse for the foreign businesses so participating in trade fairs in China doesn’t provide any substantial advantages over the contenders.
+- The level of competition has changed for the worse for foreign businesses so participating in trade fairs in China doesn’t provide any substantial advantages over the contenders.

-- Last but not the least, China has stepped into a new era awhile ago – the era where people search, evaluate and strike the deals online.
+- Last but not the least, China stepped into a new era a while ago – the era where people search, evaluate and strike deals online.

 The pandemic situation will only catalyze the process and show that fairs can be consigned to oblivion.
-Meanwhile, it will become more obvious that business in China can be managed online.
+Meanwhile, it will become more obvious that businesses in China can be managed online.

 For the first time in history, the Guangzhou trade fair go digital in 2020.

 How is it possible that everything can be done online?

 Chinese people stand for a perfect epitome of a digital society:

-- For personal procedures they not only communicate and search for the entertainment online, but also:
+- For personal procedures they not only communicate and search for entertainment online, but also:

 - Buy food;